123jsen/training-NN-with-Graph-Learning/README.md

 ## Training Data Structure
 Since Training Data is a collection of graphs, the data is more structured than the usual ML training data.

-There should be a `data` folder, and inside of the data folder, there are folders for models trained using different datasets.
+There should be a `raw` folder, and inside of the raw folder, there are folders for models trained using different datasets.

 ```
 .
-├── data
+├── raw
 |   ├── dataset_1
 |   |   ├── data_features.csv
 |   |   ├── data_targets.csv